Material Handling Systems Improve Health and Productivity

 - Mezzanines and Safety Rail Systems

-But what is ergonomics in the workplace and how does it apply to material moving and lifting with devices?
+But what is ergonomics in the workplace?
+And how does it apply to material moving equipment?

 Lifting equipment that enables the worker to handle and move the material with little effort, in a comfortable manner, such as lift tables, load balancers, overhead cranes, vacuum lifters, workstation cranes, etc. In combination, these devices form a solution custom designed specifically for the material handling needs of that workspace.
 Eliminating the lift for the operator so they can get on with the work.